Emaaaad/ARP_1ST_TE/README.md

 - Konsole terminal

 ## How to Run
-The code can be run in the terminal just by typing `bash run.sh` or `make`.
+The code can be run in the terminal just by typing`make`.
 The user can command the drone using the keyboard with the following directions:

 - `w`: Move up-left
 - `e`: Move up